 Around the school, you will find reading areas for the children to access, as well as outside reading areas.
 Subject specific books will be found in the reading areas to support vocabulary and knowledge based learning.

 A timetable is in place for all classes to visit the school library one a week.
 Whilst in the library, they are able to read for pleasure, ask and answer questions and listen to an adult read.

 The Academy Reading Ambassadors promote a reading culture throughout the school; they help in the library, choose and sort books, share ideas and share their favourite stories.

 The impact of the implementation will show children make good progress in Reading, allowing children to access age-related texts and develop their English knowledge and skills in all curriculum areas.

 Children will progress, recall learning and develop transferrable skills.
-Attainment in reading is measured using the statutory assessments at the end of EYFS, KS1 and KS2, as well as this termly data is submitted as a way of monitoring children’s progress and development and identifying children who need to be supported through the use of intervention and the PiXL Therapies.
+Attainment in reading is measured using the statutory assessments at the end of EYFS, KS1 and KS2, as well as this termly assessments take place as a way of monitoring children’s progress and development and identifying children who need to be further supported to keep up.